The Rise of eSports: Your Guide to Competitive Gaming

 ESports, or electronic sports refers to the world of competitive video gaming as viewed by spectators.
 Fans watch teams of video gamers compete against each other in a virtual environment in popular games like League of Legends, Call of Duty or Fortnite, to name a few, just as they would watch a physical sporting event, like a live basketball match at the court.

 With their growing popularity, eSports tournaments can now often be viewed at an organized arena event, or streamed online, and are followed by millions of people across the world.
-There were an estimated 25.7 million eSports viewers in the United States in 2018, a figure which is projected to rise to over 46 million by 2023.
-Infact, more people watched the 2016 world finals of popular eSports game League of Legends (43 million viewers) than the NBA Finals Game 7 that year (31 million viewers). eSports is now a booming, international sensation that has entranced the major lot of the crowd.
+There were an estimated 215.2 million eSports viewers in the United States in 2020, a figure which is projected to rise to over 318 million by 2025.
+In fact, more people watched the 2016 world finals of the popular eSports game League of Legends (43 million viewers) than the NBA Finals Game 7 that year (31 million viewers). eSports is now a booming, international sensation that has entranced the major lot of the crowd.

-The eSports industry has been around since the 1990s, but it has recently been gaining a lot of momentum and popularity across the world, and has exploded into a multi billion dollar industry.
+The eSports industry has been around since the 1990s, but it has recently gained a lot of momentum and popularity across the globe, and has exploded into a multi-billion dollar industry.

 • Moreover, the internet has undoubtedly revolutionized almost every domain, including the world of eSports.
-Enhanced connectivity allows the users to immerse into a realistic game without interruption, making an already addictive activity even more absorbing.
+Enhanced connectivity allows the users to immerse themselves in a realistic game without interruption, making an already addictive activity even more absorbing.

 • Besides, gone are the days when you needed an extensive PC set-up to play or watch your favorite video games.
 The mobile revolution has allowed gamers or viewers to carry these games in their pockets and access them anywhere and everywhere.